bmezaris/ObjectGraphs/README.md

 ## Pre-extracted features

-To aid usage of our code, features extracted during our experiments are provided in our FTP server[Link](ftp://multimedia2.iti.gr).
+To aid usage of our code, features extracted during our experiments are provided in our FTP server [ftp](ftp://multimedia2.iti.gr).
 To request access information please send an email to: bmezaris@iti.gr, gkalelis@iti.gr.

 The data stored in the server are:
 * FCVID features extracted using Faster R-CNN-based object detector (~320 GB): FCVID.z01, FCVID.z02, FCVID.z03, FCVID.z04, FCVID.z05, FCVID.z06, FCVID.z07, FCVID.z08, FCVID.z09, FCVID.zip